-The directors of Tempo during the financial year and up to the date of this report are provided below, together with Company Secretary.
+The directors of GreenHy2 during the financial year and up to the date of this report are provided below, together with Company Secretary.

-DR PAUL DALGLEISH - EXECUTIVE CHAIRMAN AND MANAGING DIRECTOR DBA, BE (Hons), FIEAust, AICD
+DR PAUL DALGLEISH - EXECUTIVE CHAIRMAN AND MANAGING DIRECTOR

+DBA, BE (Hons), FIEAust, AICD

 Appointment: Appointed as Executive Chairman 30 September 2022 Appointed as Managing Director 9 February 2022 Experience and Expertise: Dr Dalgleish has had over 30 years of experience in senior management of engineering companies and has been Chief Executive of publicly listed engineering companies for 15 years.
 Dr Dalgleish is recognised as a turnaround specialist with strengths in strategic positioning for growth and has operated across a range of sectors, from Infrastructure to Resources, and throughout diverse geographies.
 Dr Dalgleish has developed businesses delivering a wide variety of services from maintenance, construction and consulting for engineering projects, to facilities management, manufacturing and technology ventures.
-Dr Dalgleish has an Honours degree in Engineering, Doctorate in Business and is a Fellow of the Institute of Engineers and a Member of the Institute of Company Directors.
+Institute of Engineers and a Member of the Institute of Company Directors.
 Directorships: Current directorships in other listed companies: None Directorships in listed companies in the last three years: None

-MR WILLIAM HOWARD - EXECUTIVE DIRECTOR, CFO AND COMPANY SECRETARY
+MR WILLIAM HOWARD - EXECUTIVE DIRECTOR, CFO AND COMPANY SECRETARY BFinAdmin